vipul-sharma20/hide-fb-posts/README.md

 hide-posts
 ==========

-* copy-paste content of `hide.js` and paste it in JS developer console of your browser to hide posts like : "Like my status and I will inbox u two names, comment below about those people without mentioning their names.
+Hide Facebook news feed posts like: "Like my status and I will inbox u two names, comment below about those people without mentioning their names.
 Let the game begin!!!!
 Pls be honest!!!"

+* copy-paste content of `hide.js` and paste it in JS developer console of your browser to hide posts.

-* Use the keyboard shortcut
+* Use the following keyboard shortcuts to open developers console:

     (Chrome):
     * Command + Option + J (Mac)